 The Mahtomedi, Minneapolis, Robbinsdale and Saint Paul School Districts are seeking to increase their current operating referendums.
 The Rockford School District does not currently have a voter-approved operating referendum in place and is proposing to establish a $750 per-pupil referendum.

-Minneapolis and Rockford are also asking for technology support: Minneapolis is seeking a $12 million, 7-year levy and Rockford is asking residents to approve a 10-year, $4 million levy for technology.
+Minneapolis and Rockford are also asking for technology support: Minneapolis is seeking a $12 million per-year, 7-year levy and Rockford is asking residents to approve a 10-year, $4 million levy for technology.

 And in Columbia Heights, the school board is putting three capital projects to a vote to make several improvements: to an elementary school, to improve its high school performing arts space and to expand its high school band space.